 If you're dreaming of a four-poster bed but are on a budget, you can create the look of one with curtain rods and panels.
 The effect of a four-poster bed is achieved when you suspend four curtains rods from the ceiling, one above each of the four sides of the bed.
 You then hang curtain panels on the rods and gather them at the corners, giving the illusion of a four-poster bed.
 It's an inexpensive way to add romance and drama to your bedroom.

-Purchase your curtain rods and ceiling-mount brackets.
-Make sure two of the rods you choose can expand to the length of your bed, and two rods can expand to the width of your bed.
+The curtain rods you choose for this project have to match the length and width of the bed.
+Measure your bed (or find the standard measurements for your bed size) and purchase adjustable rods that will expand.
+Four rods are needed, two for the length and two for the width.
 Additionally, make sure to purchase ceiling-mount brackets.
 These brackets hold the rod in place no matter which direction the brackets are turned.

 Push one curtain panel toward the end of each rod, so that two panels meet up at each corner.
 About one-half or two-thirds of the way down from the ceiling, gather the two panels at each corner together with a ribbon, tassel or some other curtain tie.
 This will form four "columns" of curtain hanging from the ceiling, one at each corner of your bed, and give the illusion that each column of curtain is hiding a post of a four-poster bed.